-The position of a target will be expressed in either galactic or equatorial coordinates.
-Galactic coordinates are longitude and latitude with respect to the plane of our own Galaxy, the Milky Way.
-Basically anything along the plane of the galaxy is at latitude 0 degrees, 90 degrees is perpendicular in a direction 'above' the plane and -90 directly 'below' the galactic plane.
-Longitude 0 degrees is towards the galactic centre increasing in the direction the Sun is moving, to the 'left' as viewed from the Earth.
+Galactic coordinates are longitude and latitude with respect to the plane of our own galaxy the Milky Way.
+Basically anything along the plane of the galaxy is at latitude 0 degrees, 90 degrees is perpendicular in a direction "above" the plane and -90 directly "below" the galactic plane.
+Longitude 0 degrees is towards the galactic centre increasing in the direction the Sun is moving, to the "left" as viewed from the Earth.

 The position of an object in the equatorial coordinate system is expressed as Right Ascension (RA) and Declination (Dec).
 These can be understood as a projection of the Earth's longitude and latitude (respectively) projected up onto the sky.
 Hence objects directly above the North Pole have a declination of +90 degrees, above the South Pole of -90 and above the Equator of 0 degrees.
+Hence objects directly above my head here at Jodrell Bank have declinations of about 53 degrees since that is our latitude on the Earth.
 The Right Ascension is measured in units of time with 24 hours marking 360 degrees since the Earth rotates once in 24 hours.
 Zero hours RA is defined by the position of the Sun at the Vernal (Spring) Equinox as it passes over the equator on its way from the Southern to the Northern sky.
-This means that objects with Oh RA are overhead at around midday on 21 March.
-Here, technically we should say 'on the meridian' rather than 'overhead' - the meridian is the line on the sky running from north to south and passing directly overhead the observer.
+This means that objects with 0h RA are overhead at around midday on March 21st.
+[Here technically we should say "on the meridian" rather than "overhead" - the meridian is the line on the sky running from north to south and passing directly overhead the observer].
 This changes by about 2h every month (making 24h in a year) due to the Earth's motion around the Sun.
-Hence towards the end of June (3 months after 21 March) objects of 6h RA will be on the meridian around midday and around midnight (12h later) objects of 18h RA will be on the meridian.
+Hence towards the end of June (3 months after March 21st) objects of 6h RA will be overhead around midday and around midnight (12h later) objects of 18h RA will be on the meridian.

 Once you have the coordinates it is useful to know at what time of day or year the object is visible above the horizon.
 This is the next step in the procedure.

-6. Target Track
+Target Track

-By clicking on the Target Track link in the menu bar at left you can access a utility which will convert between galactic and equatorial coordinates and also display the elevation above the horizon of a given object during a particular day of the year as viewed from Jodrell Bank Observatory.
-Check the elevation of a position with galactic coordinates (120, 0) (i.e. longitude 120 degrees, latitude 0 degrees) for 18 December 2001.
+By clicking on the Source Track link in the menu bar you can access a utility which will convert between galactic and equatorial coordinates and also display the elevation above the horizon of a given object during a particular day of the year as viewed from Jodrell Bank.

+Check the elevation of a position with galactic coordinates (120,0) (i.e. longitude 120 degrees, latitude 0 degrees) for Dec 13th 2004.
 You should find it is at a reasonable elevation all day.
-Now try coordinates (120, -40).
+Now try coordinates (120,-40).
 This will be at too low an elevation during the morning hours.

 Note times will be expressed in Universal Time (UT) - effectively Greenwich Mean Time (GMT).